Warwick-Maths-Society/Warwick-Maths-Society.github.io/_pages/about.md

 subtitle:
 permalink: /about
 date: 2024-06-26
-last_modified_at: 2024-06-27
+last_modified_at: 2024-07-13
 header_type: hero
 ---
-The mission of WMS is to continue to serve students of all years and departments at Warwick who are interested in mathematics through its academic resources, talks, and social events.
+The mission of WMS is to serve students of all years and departments at Warwick who are interested in mathematics through its academic resources, talks, and social events.
 We aim to promote the communication and uses of mathematics; support mathematical education at all levels; encourage and facilitate full participation of all individuals; and foster an awareness and appreciation of mathematics and its connections to other disciplines and everyday life.

 # Academics